WeC0deIT/Lausbua/README.md

 During testing, various problems, not only in the software, but also hardware occured.
 We will only be talking about software problems which happened during the development of the second bot.
 Most of the problems originated in the Wombat.
 Hardships mainly arised within the consistency.
 Due to the Wombat being used and old, the gyro was often off, and drifts of around 0,05 - 0,1°/s were the norm.
 This made coding the bot a difficulty, due to it being hard to tell, what parameter would work most often, or why it would sometimes fail, when it previously worked very consistently.
-These issues were fixed using buttons, to detect when the bot would reach it's destination, instead of relying on set distances.
+These issues were fixed using buttons, to detect when the bot would reach its destination, instead of relying on set distances.

 Other problems were, trying to figure out how to incorporate various sensors and buttons to detect reaching destinations, and how to implement those within the code.
 Due to the fact, that our team mainly consists of newer C++ programmers, we were not experienced in using classes, and therefore didn't exactly know how to create an instance of an object and